kireeti05/Student-Data/README.md

 ### Complete documentation of JPDB --- http://login2explore.com/jpdb/docs.html

-### "This project is all about basics JsonPowerDB(JPDB) and how to perform CRUD operations."
+### "This project is all about basics of JsonPowerDB(JPDB) and how to perform CRUD operations."
-In this I have used PUT request to save the data form a form into our database
+In this small project I have used PUT request to save the data form a form into our database

 ## About JPDB
 JsonPowerDB is a Database Server with Developer friendly REST API services.
 It's a High Performance, Light Weight, Ajax Enabled, Serverless, Simple to Use, Real-time Database.
 Easy and fast to develop database applications without using any server side programming / scripting or without installing any kind of database.

 ## Benifits Of Using JPDB:
 * JPDB is simple to use,schema free and easy to maintain.
-It provides Serverless support and helps in faster development-cuts time to market.
+* It provides Serverless support and helps in faster development-cuts time to market.
 * It is a multi-mode database i.e, one solution to variety of data.
 * It has multiple security layers.
 * Build around world's fastest indexing engine PowerIndex.